 Nevertheless, here are the key things I learned from Benjamin Graham about value investing in a quick and easy to read format.

-But seriously, read The Intelligent Investor and Security Analysis if you want to really absorb the lessons.
+But seriously, read the books if you want to really absorb the lessons.

 1. Think Like an Owner